space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 - Kebabs - Similarly to burgers, kebabs are now also assembled outside any appliances, however, the tortillas must still be baked.
 - Tacos - Similarly to burgers, tacos are now also assembled outside any appliances, however, the shells must still be fried.
 - Salads - Now assembled outside appliances, similar system to drink-making except with solids.
-- Ice Cream - The ice cream maker's signature dish, requires eggs, milk, and sugar - Once frozen, you can add toppings up to your own discretion.
+- Ice Creams - The ice cream maker's signature dish, requires eggs, milk, and sugar - Once frozen, you can add toppings up to your own discretion.
+- Pastas - Upon mixing the initial dough batch, it must be flattened with a rolling pin and then cut into the desired pasta type, afterwards, it can be boiled.
+- Boiled Rice - First goes the water, and then goes the rice.
+Must be boiled.
+- Soups - Put water in the pot, then put the ingredients listed on the cookbook for whatever soup you're making, simple as.
+Must be cooked on the stovetop.
+- Chilis - Add oil to the pot, then the chopped onions and beef, and lastly whichever kind of pepper you prefer, spices are entirely optional.
+Must be cooked on the stovetop.
+- Fries - Chop up the potato into strips, then chuck them onto the fryer, after they're out you may add whichever sauces and extra add-ons you so desire.
+Cookies, Pancakes, Waffles

 ### New Recipes

-- TBD
+- To-do

 ### New Ingredients

-- Olives - Planted by botany.
+- Olives - Planted by Botany.
-- Olive Oil - Used to season or as a makeshift frying oil, obtained by grinding olives with a pestle.
+- Olive Oil - Used to for cooking, as seasoning, or as a makeshift frying oil, obtained by grinding olives with a pestle.
 - Vegetable Oil - Used to fry, obtained via Cargo.
 - Tomato Sauce - Used in a wide selection of recipes, obtained by grinding tomatoes with a pestle.